ayonadee/prizegenerator/README.md

 🎁 Webhooks

-Webhooks were used so that whenever there is a change it automatically triggers a build automatically from SCM(this Github) Therefore instead of constantly checking for new changes, the job can be triggered by a web hook which is really just a HTTP POST request to the jenkins server.
+- Webhooks were used so that whenever there is a change it automatically triggers a build automatically from SCM(this Github) a HTTP POST request to the jenkins server.

 🎁 Containerisation Tool - Docker/Compose

-Docker compose was used to sreamline the process of having to use several Docker CLI commands to declare what docker resources we want which takes longer and creates room for human error.
+- Docker compose was used to streamline the process of having to use several Docker CLI commands to declare what docker resources we want which takes longer and creates room for human error.
 A Docker Compose file achieved this by allowing you to define and run multiple Docker containers with a single command through a single configuration file that specifies the deployment.